 Get ready to step into the year 1585 when Queen Elizabeth I was England’s magnificent monarch.
 This is the age of legendary characters like William Shakespeare, Sir Walter Raleigh, Sir Francis Drake and a host of famous Dukes, Earls, Lords and Ladies, and you’ll see them all here in all their finery.
 Remember to remove your hat as Her Majesty parades though the streets with her stunning Royal Court.

 Attend the Royal Joust.
 This isn’t the make believe stuff you see in Las Vegas – it’s the real thing!
 Where else can you see men (and women) in full armor atop huge war steeds, charging at each other with lance in hand.
 Watch as they test their skills at various authentic contest games, ending with real combat.
 Get there early and prepare to cheer for “your” Knight!
-These are internationally recognized professional jousters.
 For many people this is a once-in-a lifetime experience.

 Relax on a shady haybale and watch riotous stage plays and hilarious comedy acts on multiple stages throughout the village.
-See authentic Elizabethan dancing, plays, singing, a comedy parrot show, juggling acts and buffonery.
-A special treat this year is a live falconry show.
+See authentic Elizabethan dancing, plays, singing, a falconry show, juggling acts and buffonery.
 Throughout the village you’ll see living history demonstrations.
+The entertainment is amazing and continuous throughout the day.

 Treat your tastebuds to a bounty of delicious foods such as BBQ Beef Stick • Chicken Stick • Dragon Dog • Ice Cream • Italian Ice • Meat Pies • Pan Fried Rice & Noodles • Polish Dog • Pretzels • Shrimp Stick • Vegetarian Roll • Waffles • salads and more.
 Of course there are those famous gigantic fire roasted turkey legs that people love to wave about.
 The enticing smell of freshly cooked food wafting through the village is sure to stimulate your appetite.
 Enjoy the Queen’s finest ales, beer and wine while being entertained by musicians, rogues and dancers.